The Myth of Fingerprints: Critical reception

-On Rotten Tomatoes, The Myth of Fingerprints has an approval rating of 60% based on 20 reviews.
+On Rotten Tomatoes, The Myth of Fingerprints has an approval rating of 64% based on 25 reviews.
 On Metacritic, the film has a score of 58 based on 17 reviews, indicating "mixed or average reviews".

 The performances of the ensemble cast were praised, with Todd McCarthy of Variety noting "Freundlich has a knack for clever, amusing lines that reveal character traits and attitudes."
 Criticisms centered on the screenplay and how it did not sufficiently flesh out the characters and their relationships with one another.
 Stephen Holden of The New York Times opined the film fails "to knit its self-pitying characters into a credible family unit", and multiple critics felt the behavior of family patriarch Hal was left unaddressed.

 Charles Taylor of Salon called Moore a "startlingly intelligent actress,” but noted in the film she is stuck playing a “conception, not a part."
 He expressed that of all the family members, Danner’s character is the one that most feels like a fully realized person.
 Taylor concluded, "The Myth of Fingerprints, with its sensitive acoustic music and finicky composed shots of wintry landscapes and relentlessly subdued tone, is a reminder of the problem identified by Pauline Kael in her reviews of Interiors and Ordinary People: Movies about WASP repression invariably wind up aping the tidy, stultified lives they're meant to reveal.
 The Myth of Fingerprints is only 90 minutes long, but...you can't help thinking that if you were watching a Jewish family or an Italian one, the air would be cleared -- and you'd be out of the theater -- a hell of a lot quicker."

+In October 1997, Serena Donadoni of the Detroit Metro Times compared it to The House of Yes, another Thanksgiving-based family drama which premiered at Sundance 1997 and later received a theatrical release in the fall of that year.
+Donadoni wrote, "Thanksgiving, the anathema of dysfunctional families, is the focus of two very different film debuts: The Myth of Fingerprints, from writer-director Bart Freundlich, and The House of Yes, directed by Mark Waters (no relation to John), who adapted it from Wendy MacLeod's play."
+She called The Myth of Fingerprints "hushed and muted, its tone mirroring the less-than-communicative WASPs at its center", adding that "Fingerprints is aided greatly by a moody score from Not Drowning, Waving, and a goofy yet charming comic performance by James LeGros as Moore's forgotten first love."